 Review summary: Leica T vs Olympus PEN-F

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Leica T better than the Olympus PEN-F or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - Larger screen: Has a bigger rear LCD (3.7" vs 3.0") for image review and settings control.